apoapse1/Librum-for-Skyrim-VR/README.md

 4. **Frostfall.** Enable it.
 Close the MCM, and once it has finished starting up, check the [MCM settings](https://i.imgur.com/WUcO5jT.png).
 5. **Hunterborn**.
 Start the mod, close the MCM and once it has finished starting up reopen it head to Profile and select Load Profile, and also disable the Hunterborn config power in the _Enable_ tab.
 6. **Lock Overhaul.** Activate the mod.
-7. **PSDI Menu.** Activate the mod.
-8. **SoT Sleeping Encounters.** Uncheck "Allow Drowsy Effect".
+7. **SoT Sleeping Encounters.** Uncheck "Allow Drowsy Effect".
-9. **Spell Research.** Import spells.
+8. **Spell Research.** Import spells.
 It takes a bit to import everything, several pop ups will appear, hit Yes for all.
-10. **SunHelm.** Activate the mod.
+9. **SunHelm.** Activate the mod.
 Cannibalism is enabled by default, if you don't want it please disable it.
-11. **Tentapalooza.** I am working on a script to apply these settings automatically.
+10. **Tentapalooza.** I am working on a script to apply these settings automatically.
 For now, when you use a Tentapalooza tent, change its corresponding setting in this menu to Rain and Snow.
-12. **Trade & Barter.** Under _Barter Rates_, set "Barter Presets" -> "Hardcore".
+11. **Trade & Barter.** Under _Barter Rates_, set "Barter Presets" -> "Hardcore".
-13. **True Armor.** Scroll all the way down to Save & Load and select Load Balanced Settings.
+12. **True Armor.** Scroll all the way down to Save & Load and select Load Balanced Settings.
-14. **Vigor.** Start the mod.
+13. **Vigor.** Start the mod.

 **Special Edition MCMs**

 1. **A Matter of Time** Head to _Presets_, and under _User Settings_, hit GO on Load user settings.
-2. **Survival Control Panel.** Turn off the UI setting under _General_.

 ## VR Configuration